johannes-mueller/lumio/README.md

 decorate [our Esperanto assembly](https://events.ccc.de/congress/2023/hub/en/assembly/esperanto/) at the [37c3](https://events.ccc.de/congress/2023/infos/startpage.html).
 Since many that came across asked for it I publish the source code.
 It is now by no means documented.
-I am not sure if I am going to change that :)
+I am not sure if I am going to change that.  :)

 So just some basic stuff …